dfsp-spirit/fsbrain/README.md

 First versions of some volume visualization functions are available in the current dev version.
 You can find [a preview of the results here](./web/fsbrain_volume.md).

+### Example Notebook

+To see a combination of example figures and the code used to produce them, you should have a look at the [example notebook](https://htmlpreview.github.io/?https://github.com/dfsp-spirit/fsbrain/tree/develop/web/Rmd_web_examples/examples.html).

 ## Contributing

 Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md).